Turmeric Brown Rice Recipe – A Wholegrain Superfood

 This is one of my favourite ways to have rice, and I hope it will be for you too!
-Let me know if you enjoy this, and if you did, why not Take a Look at Our Other Recipes?
+Let me know if you enjoy this, and if you did, it would mean a lot if you shared it.

 Let’s get into it!